 Rockets — currently in ninth place:

-Houston has talent at every position but no real dominating star or aspect of their team they can rely on that’s clearly better than any other playoff team.
+Houston has talent at every position but no real dominating star or aspect of their team they can rely on that’s

 They have a solid frontcourt with Luis Scola and Chuck Hayes but neither of those guys can rebound at a decent level and they can be bullied by bigger teams like the Spurs.
 Kevin Martin is a very good shooting guard and is the tenth leading scorer in the league but the Spurs have their own All-Star shooting guard.
 Even with the youth and scoring ability of Martin, I would still consider this matchup an advantage for the Spurs.